austinpowers99/austinpowers99/README.md

 ### About Me :
 - 🔭 I’m currently working on [Mandrake](https://mandrake-app-d113a6b8d70e.herokuapp.com/)
-- 🌱 Exploring React and Java
+- 🌱 Exploring React and Python
 - 🔮 Future Technologies to Learn: React Native, C, C++
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/samantha-f-924b74224/)